dlgiao/DependencyInjection-project/di_js/README.md

-# Dependency Injection Example Project
+# Dependency Injection Project

 This project demonstrates the concept of Dependency Injection (DI) in JavaScript/Node.js.

 ## Overview

-The project consists of two versions (V1 and V2) of DAO (Data Access Object) and Service implementations.
+The project consists of two versions (MAS and HR) of DAO (Data Access Object) and Service implementations.

 - **DAO (Data Access Object)**: Interface representing data access.
 - **Service**: Interface representing a service performing calculations based on data provided by a DAO.